DLXPlugins/alerts-dlx/readme.txt

 == Frequently Asked Questions ==

-= Does this work with the Classic Editor? =
+= Does this work with the Classic Editor and Page Builders? =

 Yes.
 AlertsDLX works with the Classic Editor <a href="https://docs.dlxplugins.com/v/alertsdlx/shortcode-usage">via its shortcode support</a>.